datacarpentry/image-processing/episodes/04-drawing-bitwise.md

 ![Maize seedlings](../fig/03-maize-roots.jpg)

-Now, suppose we want to analyze only the area of the image containing the roots themselves; we do not care to look at the kernels themselves, or anything else about the roots.
+Now, suppose we want to analyze only the area of the image containing the roots themselves; we do not care to look at the kernels, or anything else about the plants.
 Further, we wish to exclude the frame of the container holding the seedlings as well.
 Exploration with ImageJ could tell us that the upper-left coordinate of the sub-area we are interested in is *(44, 357)*, while the lower-right coordinate is *(720, 740)*.
 Here is a Python program to